John Paul II Academy Lunch Menu

 - The lunch program is offered on the choice system.
 Students are encouraged to eat the entire lunch as offered but, to avoid waste, each child has the option of choosing as few as three items from the menu.
 Milk counts as one of the three items but dessert does not.

-- Special items that students like (pretzels, ice cream, etc.) will be sold for an additional charge of $.50 – $1.25 to those students who use the school lunch program.
-An extra portion of the main school lunch entrée (i.e., a second piece of pizza) will cost $1.25.
-These special items are not available to students who bring their lunch from home.
+- Special items that students like (pretzels, ice cream, etc.) will be sold for an additional charge of $.50 – $1.75 to those students who use the school lunch program.
+An extra portion of the main school lunch entrée (i.e., a second piece of pizza) will cost $1.75.

 JOHN PAUL II ACADEMY (JPIIA) Wellness Policy